lancedb/documentation/docs/src/embeddings/custom_embedding_function.md

+---
+title: Custom Embedding Functions in LanceDB | Model Integration Guide
+description: Learn how to create and integrate custom embedding functions in LanceDB.
+Includes implementation examples, model integration, and best practices for custom vector embeddings.
+---

+# Custom Embedding Functions in LanceDB

 To use your own custom embedding function, you can follow these 2 simple steps:

 1. Create your embedding function by implementing the `EmbeddingFunction` interface